 You are new to this knowledge.
 You are excited about what it can offer you.
 But there are so many voices, who can you trust?

-Because I’ve been where you are on this journey, I’m going to help you avoid the bad Khemetic teachers and become a more discriminating student with this new guide.
+Because I’ve been where you are on this journey, I’m going to help you avoid the phony Khemetic teachings and become a more discriminating student with this new guide.
 You don’t have to learn from me, but you will be armed to choose a good teacher for yourself.

 - Not just my opinion.
 I give you a foundation to how these ideas should be taught through documentation from excellent, authorities on Egyptian spiritual science, you can research and verify at a later date when you are ready.

-- I will teach you the NUMBER ONE MISTAKE ALLLL the bad teachers make!
+- I will teach you the NUMBER ONE MISTAKE ALLLL the bad and ill-informed teachers make!

 - You will learn the basic framework surrounding the Khemetic teachings that will help you quickly recognize phony teachings